 During the fourth quarter of 2000, the Company changed its method of accounting for revenue recognition to conform with the guidance provided by Staff Accounting Bulletin No. 101, Revenue Recognition in Financial Statements ("SAB 101").
 The change in accounting method was effective January 1, 2000 and, accordingly, the previously issued interim financial statements for the quarters ended March 31, June 30, and September 30, 2000 have been restated to reflect the adoption of SAB 101 as if it had occurred on January 1, 2000.
-The cumulative effect of adopting SAB 101 at January 1, 2000 amounted to \$1,563 of additional loss as of that date, with a corresponding increase to deferred revenue to be recognized in subsequent periods. \$93 of that deferred revenue is included in contract research and development revenue in both the first quarter of 2000 and 2001.
+The cumulative effect of adopting SAB 101 at January 1, 2000 amounted to \$1,563 of additional loss as of that date, with a corresponding increase to deferred revenue to be recognized in subsequent periods. \$186 of that deferred revenue, or \$93 per quarter, is included in contract research and development revenue in both the six month period ended June 30, 2001 and 2000.
 The \$1,563 represents a portion of a 1989 payment received from Sumitomo Chemical Company, Ltd. in consideration for a fifteen year limited right of first negotiation to license up to three of the Company's product candidates in Japan.
 The effect of income taxes on the cumulative effect adjustment was immaterial.